voostindie/markdown-from-template/README.md

 Let's say I watched [1917](https://www.imdb.com/title/tt8579674) yesterday, and I want to write a short review of it.

-I run `mft movie`
+I run `mft Movie`

 MFT will prompt me for the title, rating, day, month and year.
 All except the title have default values.
 I change the rating from 3 to 4 and the day from today to yesterday.

-This leaves me with a file `1917.md` opened in iA Writer (my default Markdown editor), with the following contents:
+This leaves me with a file `1917.md` with the following contents:

 ```md
 # 1917